Coin Rarities & Related Topics: Million Dollar Items Lead Central States Auction

 In association with the Central States (CSNS) Convention near Chicago, Heritage conducted an auction extravaganza.
 During the night of Thursday, April 25, the sale of items from the Eric Newman Collection was followed by an extensive “Platinum Night” session.
 It is not practical to discuss the thousands of items that Heritage auctioned last week at this convention.
 As million dollar items tend to be exciting, I focus on the three coins and a pattern that each sold for more than a million: the Walton 1913 Liberty Nickel, the Newman 1852 Humbert $10 gold coin, the Garrett-Perschke silver pattern Quint of 1783, and a 1796 silver dollar.

 On April 26, three paper money items realized more than $1.5 million each.
-In part 2, on Friday, I will reflect upon the importance of seven, individual million dollar items being in this one sale, including three pieces that each brought more than $2 million.
+In a special column on Friday, I will reflect upon the importance of seven, individual million dollar items being in this one sale, including three pieces that each brought more than $2 million.
 The number of million dollar pieces and the bidding activity for them, in one auction event, relates to the breadth and depth of the demand for higher level pieces and has implications for overall markets for rare coins.
 Million dollar items command attention.
 Plus, these generate more interest in coins, patterns, and paper money.

 In past weeks, I discussed some of the items in this auction, including the Eric Newman consignment overall, Newman’s patterns, the Garrett-Perschke Quint pattern of 1783, the O’Neal 1907-D half dollar, and the Pittman-Greensboro 1839 Liberty Seated Quarter.
 (Clickable links are in blue.).
 I am not just listing prices realized.
 I am covering the significance of the coins and analyzing the results.